HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 _The mission of this project is to provide a concrete assist to the Toronto Budget process which will make it easier for Toronto citizens to contribute._

 This is a project organized through [civic tech toronto](http://civictech.ca/).
+Civic Tech meets every Tuesday to move projects forward, and all who are interested in contributing are welcome.

 The current status is that we are reviewing project focus options, to pick one for implementation.